-- (1) For the purposes of this clause, an architect administers a building contract for a client if- - (a) the contract concerns the construction of a building and is entered into by the client with a building practitioner; and - (b) the architect has been engaged by the client to inspect or administer the provision of services under the contract. - (2) If an architect is administering a building contract for a client, the architect must- - (a) act with integrity, fairness and impartiality in administering the building contract; and - (b) discharge the architect's obligations in connection with the administration of the building contract diligently and promptly; and - (c) provide the client with relevant information about the administration of the building contract in a timely manner.
+- (1) For the purposes of this clause, an architect administers a building contract for a client if- - (a) the contract concerns the construction of a building and is entered into by the client with a licensed building practitioner; and - (b) the architect has been engaged by the client to administer the provision of services under the contract. - (2) If an architect is administering a building contract for a client, the architect must- - (a) act with integrity, fairness and impartiality to all parties in administering the building contract; and - (b) discharge the architect's obligations in connection with the administration of the building contract in accordance with the terms of the building contract; and - (c) provide the client with relevant information about the administration of the building contract in a timely manner.